 - Fire extinguisher

 # 7: COFFEE CONSUMPTION

 The first thing most construction workers do during a break is reach out for some coffee.
-But caffeinated beverages can increase heart rates and make them feel a `false’ sense of body heat when they’re performing an outdoor task in the bitter cold.
+But caffeinated beverages can increase heart rates.
+They can also provide a `false’ sense of body heat when performing an outdoor task in the bitter cold.